toxrus/UnrealEngineUtils/README.md

   - SkeletalMeshModelingTools
   - GeometryScripting

-Set an additional Python Path in project settings -> plugins -> python that targets the folder containing the .py file (Isolate Interpreter Environment is optional and most likely shouldn't be enabled)
+Set an additional Python Path in project settings -> plugins -> python that targets the exact subfolder containing the .py file (Isolate Interpreter Environment is optional and most likely shouldn't be enabled)